This website uses cookies to ensure you get the best experience on our website. View our Privacy Policy for more information.

 Digital content effectively serves as breadcrumbs for search engine bots and online humans.
 They can follow your trail to get what they need.
 (Hint: for both bots and humans, it's relevance they're after.)

-But what group should you focus on?
-The impending robot overlords or the humans?
+But what group should you focus on in 2025?
+The AI assistants or the humans?

 Feed the bots.
 Write for humans.